 Synthetic Natural Gas (SNG) is produced by the methanation of biogas.
 The main components in biogas are methane and $CO_2$ .
 The content of $CO_2$ may vary between about 35-50 vol. % depending on the actual biogas production technology.
 The carbon dioxide in the biogas is reacted with hydrogen to produce additional methane.
-Alternatively, SNG can be produced via gasification and methanation of biomass which is described in Biomass Gasification - general introduction and the subsequent chapters.
+Alternatively, SNG can be produced via gasification and methanation of biomass which is described in and the subsequent chapters.